StrixCam/sc_be_capture/README.md

 # strixcam-capture
-Captures and merges feeds into one wide image
+Captures and merges feeds into one wide images